HubSpot/Rosetta/RosettaJdbi/README.md

 # RosettaJdbi

-This module provides implementations of common JDBI mapper/binder interfaces using Rosetta.
+This module provides thin adapters to make RosettaBinder and RosettaMapper easily pluggable as the mapping/binding implementation for users of JDBI.

 Tired of going from `@BindBean` to `@BindBeanWithEnums` to `@BindMyStupidClass`?
 Hate implementing a separate `ResultSetMapper` for every minor edge case that `BeanMapper` doesn't cover?
 Don't know what half that shit means?
 Then `RosettaJdbi` is for you.